Small misc improvements and modifications #21

 For example the one field would require a foreign key to another model say

-.Alternately, we could create multiple fields for each filter ignore for example, we add to Zone model two boolean fields
+FilterIgnoreOptionsto provide a multi select field with defined values, the output would look something like['soil_order', 'eco_region'].Alternately, we could create multiple fields for each filter ignore for example, we add to Zone model two boolean fields

-.
+ignore_soil_order_filterandignore_location_filter.
 This method is easier but less extendable in the future.@alistairmcintyre thoughts?

 I think this is why putting all the logic and flow on the backend is a bit gnarly.
 Creating additional models isn't part of the spec, and we should really try to stick within the parameters we've been given.